Collaboration styles

 Once you understand how your team likes to collaborate individually, you can start to build collaboration strategies for your team as a collective unit.

-Start by adding your team’s collaboration styles to your team charter: If you have a Team Space set up where you keep commonly used documentation, team mission statements, and stand up boards, include your learnings about your collaboration styles as well.
+Start by adding your team’s collaboration styles to the team charter within your team hub: If you have a team space set up in your team hub where you keep commonly used documentation, team mission statements, and stand up boards, include your learnings about your collaboration styles as well.

 Beyond simply stating which collaboration style each teammate is, give each team member their own space to specify how they work best.
 You can cover things like: